andrescasa-dev/roll-game/Questions.md

 ```js
 Object.defineProperty(this, "_isDead", {writable: false, configurable: false}); in the constructor
 ```
-# ¿What is an how to create scalable software?
+# What is an how to create scalable software?

+# It's a good practice have the reference variable of DOM Elements  always as global ones?